ktafakkori/feloopy/docs/README.md

 - In-text:

+   * _Note_: Please write the version you used, the latest is v0.2.7.

    FelooPy (v0.2.7) was used in conjunction with [interface x] (v0.0.0) (except `feloopy` itself) as the optimization interface and [solver y] (v0.0.0) as the optimization solver.

 (Please note that using secondary interfaces or solvers might also require a citation to their projects.)